-Academic accommodations are intended to ensure access to educational opportunities for students with disabilities and may not fundamentally alter the basic nature or essential components of an institution's courses or programs.
+Academic accommodations are intended to ensure access to educational opportunities for students with disabilities and may not fundamentally alter the basic nature or essential components of Augsburg's courses or programs.

 The services and technology provided by CLASS are enhanced by the generous support of the Gage, Groves, and Klas families.
-For further information, call 612-330-1053 or email class@augsburg.edu.
+For further information, call 612-330-1053, visit www.augsburg.edu/class, or email class@augsburg.edu.